What is orthodontics?

 How often will I have to see my orthodontist while I’m in treatment?

-Usually, you’ll come to see Dr. Marshall every six to ten weeks while you’ve got your braces on.
+Usually, you’ll come to see Dr. Cochran every six to ten weeks while you’ve got your braces on.
 This will help her make changes as you go through treatment, keep an eye on how the treatment is progressing, and monitor the health of your teeth and gums.